pluralsight/guides/published/big-data/understanding-the-four-pillars-of-big-data-analytics/article.md

 To top that, we are dealing with “big data.”
 We might have so much data at our gate that we simply cannot hold it in memory entirely.

-So we understand that our synchronized context provider has to both synchronize and persist data.
+So we understand that our synchronized context provider has to both **synchronize** and **persist data**.

 We also understand that synchronization and persistence of data takes time.

 If you look back at the title of this subject, you will notice that it refers to “online” analytics.

 Generally, we are required to analyze any incoming dataset within a limited amount of time.
 If our computation time plus the time cost of our interactions with the context provider exceeds our time limit, our system is inviable for “online” work.

-Therein lies the challenge of constructing computation layers.
-These layers must be fast enough to process tons of data while also deciding on computations based on contexts.
-Luckily, a functioning computation layer, built using Apache Storm, and integrated with a full-blown analytics system, can be seen [in the Pluralsight course on Online Analytics Platforms](https://app.pluralsight.com/player?course=building-enterprise-distributed-online-analytics-platform&author=kobi-hikri&name=building-enterprise-distributed-online-analytics-platform-m3&clip=0&mode=live).
+A computation layer, built using [Apache Storm](http://storm.apache.org/), and integrated with a full-blown analytics system, can be seen [here](https://app.pluralsight.com/player?course=building-enterprise-distributed-online-analytics-platform&author=kobi-hikri&name=building-enterprise-distributed-online-analytics-platform-m3&clip=0&mode=live).

 # Persisting - The Storage Layer